dxknight/chronos/README.md

 Whether relative times are against current time or the expiry time of the selected timer is controlled by the prefix.

-* Adding a timer with (a) is relative to current time; (C-u a) will calculate expiry times relative to the selected timer.
+* Adding a timer with `a` is relative to current time; `(C-u a)` will calculate expiry times relative to the selected timer.

-* Editing (adjusting) the selected timer with (e) will calculate times relative to the currently set expiry time of that timer.
-(C-u e) will calculate relative times against the current time.
+* Editing (adjusting) the selected timer with `e` will calculate times relative to the currently set expiry time of that timer.  `(C-u e)` will calculate relative times against the current time.

 # Notifications

 By default, expired timers are shown in the chronos buffer above the --now-- line until they are deleted, highlit with the chronos-expired face.
-Additional actions can be set for when a timer expires by setting `chronos-action-function' to a custom function, perhaps referring to:
+Additional actions can be set for when a timer expires by setting `chronos-action-function` to a custom function, perhaps referring to:

-- A temporary notification in the chronos buffer, shown in the chronos-notification face for chronos-notification-time seconds.
-See chronos-buffer-notify
+- A temporary notification in the chronos buffer, shown in the `chronos-notification` face for `chronos-notification-time` seconds.
+See `chronos-buffer-notify`.

 - Running a shell command to e.g. ring a bell.
-See chronos-shell-notify-command and chronos-shell-notify
+See `chronos-shell-notify-command` and `chronos-shell-notify`.

 - Notifying in the echo area / \*Messages buffer\*.
-See chronos-message-notify
+See `chronos-message-notify`.

 - Using an external notification daemon, e.g. dunstify.
-See chronos-dunstify.
+See `chronos-dunstify`.

-Countup timers (those started with 0 time to expire) do not trigger these notifications, although they are highlit with the chronos-expired face.
+Countup timers (those started with 0 time to expire) do not trigger these notifications, although they are highlit with the `chronos-expired` face.

 If an unexpired timer is edited so that its expiry time is now in the past, no notification will be triggered.
 Conversely, adjusting an expired timer so that